bricelam/bricelam.github.io/_posts/2014-10-22-ef7-nuget-commands.md

 ---
 layout: post
-title: 'EF7 Migrations: NuGet Commands'
+title: 'EF Core Migrations: NuGet Commands'
 tags: entity-framework
 ---

-With Entity Framework version 7 comes the great opportunity to improve upon EF's legacy by incorporating all the lessons we've learned over the past few years of developing this software.
+With Entity Framework Core comes the great opportunity to improve upon EF's legacy by incorporating all the lessons we've learned over the past few years of developing this software.
 For me, that means a chance to improve on one of the first features I worked on after joining the team over four years ago: Code First Migrations' NuGet Commands.
 In this post, I want to talk about some of the improvements to these PowerShell commands.